Wi-Fi at the Branches

 Why can I access the Wi-Fi network in some parts of the library but not others?

-Wireless Internet uses radio waves to send signals between devices on the network; these signals can be obstructed or absorbed by certain materials such as metal or concrete.
+Wireless Internet uses radio waves to send signals between devices on the network; certain materials such as metal or concrete can obstruct or absorb these signals.
 Also, your wireless card may not have enough range to associate with the access point from every corner of the branch.